As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 FAQs about Rockhounding in Oklahoma

-Still did not find the answer to your answers about rockhounding in Oklahoma?
+I still have not found the answer to your questions about rockhounding in Oklahoma.
 Find frequently asked questions in the section below:

 Where can I dig for rose rocks in Oklahoma?

-The barite rose rock is the official rock state of Oklahoma since 1968.
-The amount of barite crystals found in Oklahoma is the highest in the world, with the town of Noble, being the place where this rock is the most abundant.
+The Barite rose rock has been the official rock state of Oklahoma since 1968.
+The amount of barite crystals found in Oklahoma is the highest in the world, with the town of Noble being the place where this rock is the most abundant.

 These rocks are mostly found in ditches and gullies where erosion or road construction has occurred.
-Some specimens are highly prized, and they make for a great new addition to any collection.
+Some specimens are highly prized, making them a great new addition to any collection.

 When the water level is low, some rose rocks can be found around Lake Stanley Draper or Lake Thunderbird.
 The best season to search for these rose-shaped rocks is during fall and winter.

-This is because weeds and grasses are dormant, and thus the rose rocks are exposed, and thus easier to find.
+This is because weeds and grasses are dormant; thus, the rose rocks are exposed and thus easier to find.
 Rose rocks range in quality, while their average size is between half to 4 inches in diameter.
 The town of Noble has been nicknamed the Rose Rock Capital of the world.

 Can you find geodes in Oklahoma?

 Geodes can be found in Oklahoma.
-The Lake Thunderbird located in central Oklahoma is well known for these crystallized rocks.
-They have been found even further south, such as in dry ponds, and lake beds, in the Pottawatomie County, more specifically the town of Tecumseh.
+Lake Thunderbird in central Oklahoma is well known for its crystallized rocks.
+They have been found even further south, such as in dry ponds and lake beds, in Pottawatomie County, and specifically in the town of Tecumseh.

 Where can you find fossils in Oklahoma?